-If you have an existing high-speed Internet access account, you will need to give your service provider the serial number and MAC address of the residential gateway in order to use the high-speed internet feature that this product offers.
-Refer to Information Your Service Provider Needs (on page 12) to learn how to locate this information.
+If you have an existing high-speed Internet access account, you will need to give your service provider the serial number and MAC address of the cable modem to use the high-speed Internet feature that this product offers.
+See Information Your Service Provider Needs (on page 12) to learn how to locate this information.